Mac and cheese that’s gush-worthy. This is what it is.

 salt and pepper to taste

-Heat 1 tablespoon olive oil and butter over medium heat in a large sauce pan or dutch oven.
+- Heat olive oil and butter over medium heat in a large sauce pan or dutch oven.
 Add shallots and cook until translucent, about 3 minutes.
 Add garlic and cook for another couple of minutes.
 Add the pumpkin puree and Greek yogurt, stir until smooth, cooking for a minute.

 Now wait for the gushing compliments to come rolling in.